shopware/shopware/adr/2023-05-10-experimental-features.md

 ### UI

-This concept does not deal with how experimental features may be displayed to the merchant on UI level.
+This text does not deal with how experimental features may be displayed to the merchant on a UI level.
-While the concepts are overlapping, we keep them separate, this ADR only answers the technical side and should enable teams developing features to work in a incremental and iterative way, without being able to revisit early decisions (because they are covered by our BC promise) and without the need to use a long-lived feature branch.
+While the concepts are overlapping, we keep them separate, therefore this ADR only answers the technical side and should enable teams who are developing features to work in a incremental and iterative way, without being able to revisit early decisions (because they are covered by our BC promise) and without the need to use a long-lived feature branch.

-As far as this ADR is concerned the UI part, there is by default no way for a merchant to distinguish between experimental and stable features.
+As far as this ADR is concerned (with respect to UI), there is by default no way for a merchant to distinguish between experimental and stable features.
-If that is needed can be decided individually per feature or in general in a separate ADR.
+If this is deemed necessary, it can be decided individually per-feature or more generally in a separate ADR.
-Those considerations should not hinder us from starting to use the `@experimental` annotation as explained here.
+Such considerations should not hinder us from starting to use the `@experimental` annotation as explained here.

 ### Commercial

-For commercial the same thing applies as for platform itself.
+For Commercial the same thing applies as for platform itself.
 There is no difference in how we handle experimental core features and experimental commercial features.

 ### Docs

 Experimental features will be documented.
 This includes Dev docs, API docs and user docs.
 As we want to encourage the use of the features for end-users, they have to understand how the feature works under the hood.
-For external developers, documentation for experimental features is also important, as they can check how they might want to integrate and extend the feature being built, and thus suggest the needed extension points during the development process.
+For external developers, documentation for experimental features is also important, as they can check how they might want to integrate and extend the feature being built, and thus suggest the necessary extension points during the development process.
 In the docs it will also be marked that the features are experimental and that the APIs and user interface is not yet stable.

 ### Roadmap